pioneers/mentor-matching/README.md

 ### Choosing A Solver
 When running the program, you have the choice between two solvers: Gurobi and `cvxpy`.
-The default is `cvxpy`, since Gurobi requires a (free) academic licence, and so is marginally more work to set up.
+The default is `cvxpy`, since Gurobi requires a (free) academic license, and so is marginally more work to set up.
 However, Gurobi has advantages if running on an instance with a larger number of teams / mentors--it is generally faster, provides mid-run updates on its progress towards the optimal solution, and still outputs a (suboptimal but probably not too bad) solution if you terminate it early.
 To run with the `cvxpy` solver, simply run the program as usual; to use the Gurobi solver, run it with a `-g` tag.

 ### Mentor Data Format